rchiou2001/exllsm-neuron-segmentation/README.md

     --small_region_size_threshold 1000
 ```

-Segmenting the volume can be preceded by calculating the global scaling factor using:
+Segmenting the volume can be preceded by calculating the global scaling factor (not recommended) using:
 ```
 python volumeScalingFactor.py \
     -i /test/ExM/P1_pIP10/20200808/images/export_substack_crop.n5 \